michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 39. And when it was day, the sailors knew not what land it was; but they saw along the coast a certain inlet of the sea, (into) which they purposed if possible to drive the ship.

-40. And they cut the anchorsSic. from the ship, and left them in the sea, and they loosed the bands of the oars, and raised a small sail to the wind which blew, and went forward to the face of the land.
+40. And they cut the anchors

-41. And the ship struck on a high place between two depths of the sea, and infixedInfixit se.-TREM.
-Illisa est.-REG.
-Resupinata est.-Paris, Min. et Angl.
-Rupta est.- BUXT.
-C. R. herself in it; and her forepart stood upon it, and was immovable, but her afterpart was loosed from the violence of the waves.
+41. And the ship struck on a high place between two depths of the sea, and infixed

 42. And the soldiers would have killed the prisoners, lest they should cast forth to swim, and escape from them;